 Therefore, it is vital to establish strong governance frameworks that can promote the responsible development and use of AI.

 Today, several efforts are already in progress to develop effective AI governance systems.
 One example is the AI Bill of Rights in the U.S., which states that AI systems should be accountable, transparent, and secure.
-Other countries, have also developed national strategies for responsible AI development and use, including:
+(We’ll dive into these three topics shortly.)

 Ongoing research and discussions are also being conducted to address emerging challenges and identify potential solutions for governing AI systems.

+With that background on what AI governance looks today, let’s dig a bit more into the concept.
 AI governance can feel like an opaque topic: what does it really mean?
 Breaking it into these five concepts, however, makes it easier to grasp.

 One of the core principles of AI governance, accountability involves: